MadhavPillai07/Food-Ordering-Application/statement.md

  1. **Menu Display Module**

     - Shows all food items with their prices.

     - Users can click and select from a list.

  2. **Cart Management Module**

-    -Add selected menu items to the cart.
+    - Add selected menu items to the cart.

-    -Auto-updates quantity if the same item is added again.
+    - Auto-updates quantity if the same item is added again.

-    -Displays cart with item count and price.
+    - Displays cart with item count and price.

-    -Calculates total bill dynamically.
+    - Calculates total bill dynamically.

  3. **Order Processing Module**

-    -Order confirmation using message boxes.
+    - Order confirmation using message boxes.

-    -Clears the cart after successful order.
+    - Clears the cart after successful order.

-    -Handles empty cart scenarios.
+    - Handles empty cart scenarios.

  4. **GUI Interaction Flow**

-    -Tkinter Listbox for menu.
+    - Tkinter Listbox for menu.

-    -Text widget for cart visualisation.
+    - Text widget for cart visualisation.

-    -Buttons for action handling.
+    - Buttons for action handling.

-    -Pop-up dialogue boxes for interactions.
+    - Pop-up dialogue boxes for interactions.